‘Swing Time’, Part One, Chapter 2

 SNOWY

 What else do you expect us to do?
-Besides we got them drugged.
-They should be out cold within a few hours.
+Besides, we’ve got them drugged.
+They should be out cold for a few hours.

 BUSTER